garciaalvaro/melonpan-block-container/README.txt

         });
     });

 = How can I add a custom attribute? =

-When creating your own block using the **melonpanBlockContainer.createBlock** filter, you can add custom attributes.
+You may include custom attributes, when creating a block type through the plugins filter.
 This setting is meant to be a helper that adds a class with the name and value of the attribute.
-One of the advantages of using it rather than the *blocks.registerBlockType* filter is that it should work if you need to deprecate the attribute.
+One of the advantages of using it rather than using the *blocks.registerBlockType* filter is that it should work if you need to deprecate the attribute.
 Keep in mind that it will simply add a class in the **.mbc-container** div, and that a *string*, *number* or *boolean* value can be used.

+**string or number**
 If the attribute is a *string* or *number* the class will include the name and the value (example_attribute_name => **.mbc-example_attribute_name-the_value**).

+**boolean**
 If the attribute is a *boolean* the class will include the name and *enabled* or *disabled* (example_attribute_name => **.mbc-example_attribute_name-enabled**).

+= How can I add a control to my custom attribute? =

-To add a control for the attribute you may use Gutenberg filters.
+To add a control for your custom attribute use Gutenberg filters.
 Remember to remove the control if you deprecate the attribute.
-Here is an example of adding a control using Gutenberg filters:
+Here is an example of adding a control:

     const { __ } = wp.i18n;
-    const { addFilter } = wp.hooks;
-    const { createHigherOrderComponent } = wp.compose;
     const { Fragment } = wp.element;
     const { InspectorControls } = wp.editor;
     const { PanelBody, RadioControl } = wp.components;

-    const withMyAttributeControl = createHigherOrderComponent(BlockEdit => {
+    const withMyAttributeControl = wp.compose.createHigherOrderComponent(BlockEdit => {
         return props => {
             if (props.name !== "my-plugin/my-block") {
                 return <BlockEdit {...props} />;